 Golden, crispy, Roasted Sunchokes are a fantastic alternative to potatoes!
-These crispy-edged, creamy-middled, mild and nutty tubers will let you know what you’ve been missing!
+This recipe for crispy-edged, creamy-middled, mild and nutty tubers will let you know what you’ve been missing!

 I’m always looking for a side dish other than roasted potatoes, baked potatoes, red-skinned potatoes or any other potato for that matter.
 Much as I love these dishes, in all their incarnations, they sometimes need a substitute.